Dapoxetine, also known as priligy, is the first oral medicine specifically created to treat premature ejaculation.

-It comes in 2 different dose levels – a 30mg and 60mg version.
-You would usually start on 30mg and move up to 60mg if necessary.
+It comes in two different dose levels – a 30 mg and 60 mg version.
+You would usually start on 30 mg and move up to 60 mg if necessary.

-Anti-depressants have long been offered men to help with premature ejaculation.
-For example, Fluoxetine (Prozac), Citalopram, Sertaline, Paroxetine, Clomipramine and Fluvoxamine.
-But there are problems associated with using these.
+Anti-depressants have long been offered to men to help with premature ejaculation.
+For example, fluoxetine (Prozac), citalopram, sertaline, paroxetine, clomipramine, and fluvoxamine have all been tried.

-The main problem being that you need to take them every day.
+The main problem with these drugs, however, is that you need to take them every day.
 This is to ensure that the ejaculation delay effect will work when you come to have sex at any point during the day.

-But would you want to take an anti-depressant every day if you don’t suffer from depression?
+But would you want to take a powerful anti-depressant every day if you don’t suffer from depression?

 You may end up facing some of the common side effects of anti-depressants.
-More worryingly though are the side-effects that can affect your sexual function: a reduction in sexual libido or increased risk of sexual dysfunction.
-Out of the frying pan and into the fire as they say.
+And some of those side effects involve your sexual function: a reduction in sexual libido or increased risk of sexual dysfunction.
+Out of the frying pan and into the fire, as they say.

 The benefit then is that it can be used as an on-demand treatment for premature ejaculation.
 You don’t have to constantly cover yourself by taking a pill every day.
-This is a key point if you don’t have sex very frequently.
+And this is a key point if you don’t have sex very frequently.

 Dapoxetine still isn’t easily available in the United Kingdom.
 I was able to get hold of it privately though.
 This proved quite expensive, working out at about £15 per pill.

-At the time my personal lasting time was very short.
-Between 1 and 5 minutes was the normal time I could have sex for without needing to stop and wait to calm down.
+My usual lasting time during sex was pretty short.
+Between one and eight minutes was the normal time I could have sex without needing to stop for a while to reduce my arousal.

-I did find that the 30mg dose of Dapoxetine I took improved my lasting time.
-Over the couple of weeks that I experimented with it, I found I was able to last between 2 and 8 minutes on average.
+I did find that the 30 mg dose of dapoxetine I took improved my lasting time.
+Over the couple of weeks that I experimented with it, I found I was able to last between two and eight minutes on average.

-So it didn’t exactly turn me into a super-stud overnight, but it was still an improvement.
-And the good thing was that it worked every time, as long as I took the tablets on average 2 hours before.
+So it didn’t exactly turn me into a marathon man overnight, but it was still an improvement.
+And the good thing was that it worked every time, as long as I took the tablets on average two hours before.

 So that’s the good news.
 The bad news is the headaches.
 Dapoxetine is known to cause some side effects in a small percentage of men, and it seemed I was one of those.

 The first time I thought it was perhaps due to the anxiety of trying out a new drug.
-But in fact I experienced unpleasant headaches the first 3 or 4 times I took it.
-It did seem to improve after that, but didn’t disappear altogether.
+But in fact I experienced unpleasant headaches the first few times I took it.
+It did seem to improve after that but didn’t disappear altogether.